Model Evaluation & Validation

 Model Candidates:

-- Linear Trend:
+- Linear Trend: Simple linear growth over time

-- Seasonal Model:
+- Seasonal Model: Linear trend with monthly seasonal patterns

 - Machine Learning: Random Forest with engineered features